A software solution

 There are a variety of resources provided:

 Direct questions can be posted on the forums.
-Areas are designated into Beginner, Analyst, Developer and Statistician categories.
+Areas are divided into Beginner, Analyst, Developer and Statistician categories.

 Queries about bespoke user support and also user training classes can be made to our email address, email@example.com.